ArrODevv/ArrODevv/README.md

 - 📫 How to reach me:
   - Email: [ArrODevv@proton.me](mailto:ArrODevv@proton.me)

-Currently in training zo be a vet-tech 🐈
+Currently in training to be a vet-tech 🐈

 <!---
 ArrODevv/ArrODevv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.